 1. Train Like A Jedi – Change4Life

-The NHS’s healthy living campaign, Change4Life, has launched a summer training programme for kids.
+The NHS’s healthy living campaign, Healthier Families, has launched a summer training programme for kids.
 Train Like a Jedi is a six-week programme that has different challenges to complete each week.
 Activity packs with stickers and a sticker chart were handed out in schools just before the end of term but don’t worry if your child missed out (or lost it!) as all the activities are available online.
 There is also an awesome workout video for kids that is based on Jedi moves to inspire your children to move more.

 If you can, you could offer your kids a treat for completing the six-week programme that aims to get your children moving for at least ten minutes every day.
 If Star Wars doesn’t appeal, then the Change4Life website has other activities based on Disney characters in their Ten Minute Shake Ups section, plus lots of other tips on how to get your children active.